jenmwa/jenmwa/README.md

 🌍 I'm situated in Karlstad, Sweden.

-⚡ Acout me! <br>
+⚡ About me! <br>
-I'm the Captain of Mikkeller Running Club Karlstad but I'm not a runner...
- And.
-I do have a university degree in James Bond knowledge...
+I'm the Captain of Mikkeller Running Club Karlstad but I'm absolutely not a runner _And._ I do have a university degree in James Bond knowledge...

 📫 How to reach me? send me an email to hej@jenwaller.se